SciKit-Surgery/PythonTemplate/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 Coding guidelines
 -----------------

-1. Commit in small, related chunks.
-Review each commit and explain its purpose in the commit message.
-2. Please follow PEP8 guidelines https://www.python.org/dev/peps/pep-0008/
+1. Please follow PEP8 guidelines https://www.python.org/dev/peps/pep-0008/
-3. Create a python virtual environment (virtualenv) for development
+2. Create a python virtual environment (virtualenv) for development
-4. Make sure that pylint passes.
+3. Make sure that pylint passes.
 You may disable specific warnings within the code where it is reasonable to do so
-5. Add unit tests for new and modified code
+4. Add unit tests for new and modified code
-6. Make sure all existing and new tests pass
+5. Make sure all existing and new tests pass
-7. Make sure all docstrings have been added
+6. Make sure all docstrings have been added
-8. Make sure all dependencies have been added to requirements
+7. Make sure all dependencies have been added to requirements
-9. Make sure your code works for all required versions of Python
+8. Make sure your code works for all required versions of Python
-10. Make sure your code works for all required operating systems
+9. Make sure your code works for all required operating systems